Virginia Values Act

-What is the burden to prevail in a Virginia Human Rights Act case?
+What is the burden to prevail in a Virginia Human Rights Act discrimination case?

 To prevail in a VA HRA employment case, plaintiffs must prove only that their protected characteristic was a motivating factor for any employment practice.
 This means that a plaintiff can prevail even if other factors also motivated the practice.

 How do I bring a discrimination claim in Virginia?